-The first instruction sequence in the object code of a program is a call to the initializing routine, followed by 7 bytes of parameters:
+The first instruction sequence in the object code of a program is a call to the initializing routine, followed by 5 bytes of parameters:

-CD xx xx aa bb cc dd ee ff gg
+CD xx xx aa bb cc dd ee

 bbaa is the end address of the program.
-WSP will be initialized to this value. ddcc is the highest RAM address the program is allowed to access (ddcc is obtained from MTOP (see NASCOM PASCAL Operating Manual, appendix C) during compilation).
-PMTP will be initialized to this value. ffee is the address to be loaded into the stack pointer (SP), and is set to \$1000 by default. gg is a byte telling the runtime package where to transfer control to, in case of a runtime error, or when completing execution of the program.
-If gg is zero a jump to the language system will be executed, otherwise control will be transferred to NAS-SYS.
+WSP will be initialized to this value. ddcc is the highest RAM address the program is allowed to access (ddcc is obtained from MTOP (see BLS Pascal User Manual, appendix C) during compilation).
+PMTP will be initialized to this value. ee is a byte telling the runtime package where to transfer control to, in case of a runtime error, or when completing execution of the program.
+If ee is zero a jump to the language system will be executed, otherwise control will be transferred to NAS-SYS.

-Normally, the area between \$D00 and \$1000 is reserved for the system stack.
-However, the stack pointer initialization value can be modified (using the NAS-SYS M command), allowing for other areas to be used.
+The area between \$D00 and \$1000 is reserved for the system stack.
+Upon initialization the stack pointer will be loaded with \$1000.
 The following applies concerning the use of the system stack area:

 A procedure or a function call consumes two bytes of stack.

 An active FOR loop consumes four bytes of stack.

 When evaluating an expression the stack will be used to store intermediate results.
 Hence, a comparison of two strings, may consume as much as 512 bytes, if both strings are of length 255.

-During program execution the position of the stack pointer will \underline{NOT} be checked.
-Thus, the you must ensure that recursive execution of procedures or functions does not enter an endless loop.
+During program execution the position of the stack pointer will not be checked.
+Thus, the user must be shure that recursive execution of procedures or functions does not enter a loop with no exits.